-(9-11 month personnel - this holiday is not available as a paid holiday.)
+(9-11 month personnel - depending on the school calendar, these dates may not be paid holidays)

 A holiday will not cause a deduction from an employee's time or compensation.
 The District may require educational support personnel to work on a school holiday during an emergency or for the continued operation and maintenance of facilities or property.